 Blind spots are areas surrounding the trailer of a commercial vehicle that offers limited visibility to the truck driver.
 These blind spots are dangerous, given that the trucker is often unaware of other drivers are nearby.
 If a truck driver changes lanes or comes to a sudden stop, a collision is likely.

-If you or a loved one were injured in a blind spot tractor-trailer crash, an experienced truck accident attorney could analyze your case and advise you on how to proceed.
+If you or a loved one were injured in a blind spot tractor-trailer crash, an experienced Beaufort truck accident attorney could analyze your case and advise you on how to proceed.
 You may be eligible to seek monetary compensation for your injuries.
-When you are ready to hold them accountable, a Beaufort blind spot truck accident lawyer could help you.
+When you are ready to hold them accountable, a Beaufort personal injury lawyer could help you.

 Tractor-Trailer Blind Spots